Metalnem/mijailovic.net/_drafts/edge.md

 Edge Magazine app required at least iOS 7, but I decided to try to install it anyway.
 Somehow it had still been displayed in the app store.
-When I tried to download it, I was informed that it didn'd support my iOS version, but I was offered to install older version of the app instead.
+When I tried to download it, I was informed that it didn't support my iOS version, but I was offered to install older version of the app instead.
 Good enough for me!

 Now that I had the application installed, I could proceed with the jailbreak process.
 It was a very painful experience.
 There are two available tools for jailbreaking iOS 6.1.6, p0sixspwn and Redsn0w.
 I found